jaredwins99/jaredwins99.github.io/_posts/2025-07-30-genetic algorithms.md

 tags:
   - statistics
   - probability
-excerpt: "We're not in 60s anymore, but can we still evolve our way toward successful software?
-Stats spin on GAs and their variants, as well as some shortcomings."
+excerpt: "We're not in the 60s era of AI anymore, but can we still evolve our way toward successful software?
+Stats spin on GAs and the like, as well as some shortcomings."
 ---